b08x/b08x.github.io/_notes/NLP/Syntax Tactics.md

   </li>
 </ul>

-## Music: Basically manipulation to achieve a desired outcome.

-~~Witchcraft, as it was explained to me, is a practice of magic skills and abilities with the intent to influence events or individuals through the use of spells, charms, and rituals.
-NLP algorithms use linguistic rules and data to generate coherent and meaningful text~~

-~~Witchcraft,~
+## Transformation or Manipulation?

+Much like witchcraft, in Natural Language Processing there is a focus on the precise arrangement of elements, words, and various symbols to achieve a specific outcome.

-Just as a witch might use incantations and spells to create a magical effect, NLP algorithms use linguistic rules and algorithms to generate coherent and meaningful text.
-Both processes involve a kind of transformation or
+Just as a witch might use incantations and spells to take down a rival, NLP algorithms use linguistic rules and algorithms to generate coherent and meaningful text.
+Both processes involve basically the same steps,

-*insert humor*

-In this overview, a demonstration of how one could use Natural Language Processing to achieve the basically the same result.
+In this overview, a demonstration of how one could use Natural Language Processing to achieve moderate success at your next open night at local spot for such a thing.

 ```json
 {